-\item $d_Y$ denotes the distance in the annular curve graph of $Y$. \end{itemize} \end{notation}
+\item $d_Y$ denotes the distance in the annular curve graph $\mathcal C(Y)$ of $Y$. \end{itemize} \end{notation}

-\begin{rem} The collection $\bbY_*$ above provide a composite projection system as shown in \cite[\S 3]{D_PlateSpinning}, where for all $W,Y,Z\in\bbY_{*}$ the distance between $Y$ and $Z$ as measured in $W$ is $d_{W}(\pi_W(Y), \pi_W(Z))$, where $\pi_W$ is the (annular) subsurface projection. \end{rem}
+\begin{rem} The collection $\bbY_*$ above provides a composite projection system as shown in \cite[\S 3]{D_PlateSpinning}, where for all $W,Y,Z\in\bbY_{*}$ the distance between $Y$ and $Z$ as measured in $W$ is $d_{W}(\pi_W(Y), \pi_W(Z))$, where $\pi_W$ is the (annular) subsurface projection. \end{rem}

 In the case $i=-1$, we have the following:

 \begin{lemma}[Composite rotating family, annular case] For every $\theta>0$ there exists $\theta_0>0$ so that the following holds.